Paizo Top Nav Branding

 Facebook Twitter Email

 Take your first step into an exciting world of fantasy adventure with the Pathfinder Roleplaying Game Beginner Box!
-Within you’ll find simple rules to create and customize your own hero, as well as a robust system to run your character through challenging adventures and deadly battles against villainous monsters like goblins and dragons!
+Within you'll find simple rules for creating and customizing your own hero, as well as a robust system for running your character through challenging adventures and deadly battles against villainous monsters like goblins and dragons!
+Will you master weapons and magic to become a courageous fighter, a wise cleric, a witty rogue, or a brilliant wizard?
+All the details of your character are yours to control.
+The only limit it your imagination!

-• 64-page Hero’s Handbook, detailing character creation, spells, equipment, and general rules for playing the game
+• A 64-page Hero's Handbook, detailing character creation, spells, equipment, and general rules for playing the game

-• 96-page Game Master’s Guide packed with adventures, monsters, magical treasures, and advice on how to narrate the game and control the challenges faced by the heroes
+• A 96-page Game Master's Guide packed with adventure, monsters, magic treasures, and advice on how to create and narrate tales all your own

-• A complete set of 7 high-impact polyhedral dice
+• A complete set of 7 polyhedral dice

-• More than 80 full-color pawns depicting tons of heroes, monsters, and even a fearsome black dragon
+• More than 80 full-color pawns depicting diverse heroes and monsters

 • Four pregenerated character sheets to throw you right into the action

-• Four blank character sheets to record the statistics and deeds of your custom-made hero
+• Four blank character sheets to record the abilities of your custom-made hero

-• A durable, reusable, double-sided Flip-Mat play surface that works with any kind of marker
+• A durable, resuable, double-sided Flip-Mat play surface that works with any kind of marker

 Pawns Included in the Beginner Box